simonkamp/curve-trees/readme.md

 This repository contains:
-- A modified version of [dalek bulletproofs](https://github.com/dalek/bulletproofs), which is adapted to support curves implemented using the [arkworks algebra library](https://github.com/arkworks-rs/algebra) in addition to batch verification and vector commitments.
+- A modified version of [dalek bulletproofs](https://github.com/dalek/bulletproofs), which is adapted to support any curve implemented using the [arkworks algebra library](https://github.com/arkworks-rs/algebra) in addition to batch verification and vector commitments.
 - Bulletproof constraints to show that a commitment is a rerandomization of a member of the set represented by a curve tree.
 I.e. the select and rerandomize relation.
 - Benchmarks for the VCash anonymous payment system.
+- Benchmarks for an accumulator based on opening a commitment extracted using the select and rerandomize relation.

 ## Running Benchmarks